CarlG96/portfolio-project-3/README.md

 In the game, after the player has decided to play the game at the start menu and has gone through the introductory text, they start to answer questions which create variables which are used to create an instance of the Player class.
 They provide a name for the name class attribute, which acts as the name for the 'captain of the ship' in the game.
 They provide a name for the ship_name class attribute, which acts as a 'spaceship name' in the game.
 Finally, they pick three items from a list of 5 called potential_cargo_items which is then used to create a list of items as a class attribute called cargo which represents a theoretical inventory of cargo in the spaceship that the player can use.
 The Player class model also has one attribute which is not affected by player input during creation which is the fuel attribute which is set to 2 initially.

 The Player class model also has class methods which are used in the game.
 The first of these is the use_fuel method which reduces the fuel attribute by 1 and then returns either True or False.
 In game if True is returned then the scenario is cleared but if False is returned the player will fail the scenario and the game_over function will be called.
 The second method of the Player class model is the take_chance method.
 This method takes an argument for the risk factor of a scenario (this is a factor that starts at 1 in the first scenario and increases by 2 each scenario until it reaches 9 in the final scenario) and generates a random integer from 1 to 10.
 If the randomly generated integer is larger than or equal to the risk factor then True will be returned and the player will pass the scenario but if it is less than the risk factor False will be returned and the player will fail the scenario.

+## Imported Modules
+* random
+    * Python's Random Module was imported into this project in order to generate random integers for the take_chance method of the Player class which returns either True or False and decides whether the player passes a scenario or fails and gets a game over.

 ## Prototype and Flowcharts